-We have reviewed the accompanying condensed consolidated balance sheet of Dollar General Corporation and subsidiaries (the Company) as of April 29, 2022, and the related condensed consolidated statements of income, comprehensive income, shareholders' equity, and cash flows for the thirteen week periods ended April 29, 2022 and April 30, 2021, and the related notes (collectively referred to as the "condensed consolidated interim financial statements").
+We have reviewed the accompanying condensed consolidated balance sheet of Dollar General Corporation and subsidiaries (the Company) as of July 29, 2022, the related condensed consolidated statements of income, comprehensive income, and shareholders' equity for the thirteen and twenty-six week periods ended July 29, 2022 and July 30, 2021, the condensed consolidated statement of cash flows for the twenty-six week periods ended July 29, 2022 and July 30, 2021, and the related notes (collectively referred to as the "condensed consolidated interim financial statements").
 Based on our reviews, we are not aware of any material modifications that should be made to the condensed consolidated interim financial statements for them to be in conformity with U.S. generally accepted accounting principles.